 Clinical Context: Used to treat complicated skin infections to include methicillin-resistant S aureus and vancomycin-sensitive E faecalis.
 Inhibits protein synthesis.

 Clinical Context: Lipoglycopeptide antibiotic that is a synthetic derivative of vancomycin.
 Inhibits bacterial cell wall synthesis by interfering with polymerization and cross-linking of peptidoglycan.
 Unlike vancomycin, telavancin also depolarizes the bacterial cell membrane and disrupts its functional integrity.
 Indicated for complicated skin and skin structure infections caused by susceptible gram-positive bacteria, including Staphylococcus aureus (both methicillin-resistant and methicillin-susceptible strains), Streptococcus pyogenes, Streptococcus agalactiae, Streptococcus anginosus group, and Enterococcus faecalis (vancomycin-susceptible isolates only).

 Therapy must be comprehensive and cover all likely pathogens in the context of this clinical setting.

 Endocarditis may occur as a complication of enterococcal infection at a remote site if bacteremia occurs.
-For example, some cases of endocarditis are preceded by intravascular catheter infections or urinary tract infection or instrumentation.
+For example, some cases of endocarditis are preceded by intravascular catheter infections or UTI or instrumentation.